Portia Zvavahera: Early life

 Zvavahera was born in Harare, Zimbabwe, in 1985.
 She studied at the BAT Visual Art Studios at the National Gallery of Zimbabwe from 2003 to 2004 and obtained a diploma in visual arts from Harare Polytechnic in 2006, where she was taught by the Zimbabwean artist and printmaker Chiko Chazunguza.
 Many of her paintings incorporate block-printed elements using oil-based printing ink.

 Career

 In 2009, Zvavahera was an artist-in-residence at Greatmore Studios in Cape Town, South Africa.
 Zvavahera represented Zimbabwe at the 55th Venice Biennale in 2013 as part of the exhibition Dudziro: Interrogating the Visions of Religious Beliefs.
 She joined Stevenson, South Africa, in 2013.
 Previously, Zvavahera exhibited her work at the National Gallery of Zimbabwe and at Gallery Delta.

 She won South Africa's Tollman Award for the Visual Arts in 2013 and South Africa's FNB (First National Bank) Art Prize in 2014.
 In 2017, Zvavahera participated in a three-month residency at the Gasworks in London, United Kingdom, supported by the Institute of Contemporary Art Indian Ocean (ICAIO).

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).